pingcap/tidb-dev-guide/contribute-to-tidb/review-a-pr-stage.md

 Sometimes, making choices can be tricky.

-Said that there is a special optimization that can improve the overall performance by 30%.
-However, it introduces a totally different code path and every feature later on has to consider this code path specially, which means a huge maintenance burden.
+For example, let's say there is a special optimization that can improve the overall performance by 30%.
+However, it introduces a totally different code path, and every subsequent feature must consider it.
+This creates a huge maintenance burden.
 Shall we accept or reject it?

-Said that there is a critical bug and a PR is read to fix it, but the change is risky to introduce other kind of bugs.
+Or let's say there's a critical bug and a PR is read to fix it, but there's a risk the PR will introduce other bugs.
 Shall we accept or reject it?

-The answer is always “it depends”.
+If a PR under your review is in these tricky situations, what is the right choice, accepting the PR or rejecting it?
+The answer is always "it depends."
 Software design is more like a kind of art than technology.
 It is about aesthetics and your taste of the code.
-Trade-offs are always there and there is no perfect solution sometimes.
-Still, there is a general standard (from [@shenli](https://github.com/shenli), maybe we can call it "better than before?"):
+There are always trade-offs, and often there's no perfect solution.
+Still, there is a general standard (from [@shenli](https://github.com/shenli)).
+Maybe we call it, "Better than before?":

-* It is making something better, although not a perfect solution.
+* The change is making something better, although not a perfect solution.
-* It can mitigate the pain of the user.
+* The change can mitigate the pains of users.
-* There is no bug introduced by the change itself.
+* The change does not introduce a bug.

 Then, we can accept the code.